Bhanu88/terraform_structure/README.md

 # terraform_structure
-This project defins the terraform project structure
+This project defins the terraform project structure for azure